-The Butcher’s Daughter – Plant-based eatery, café and juice bar with origins in New York City.
+The Butcher’s Daughter – Plant-based eatery, café, and juice bar with origins in New York City.
 Locals enjoy the stone oven pizzas, cauliflower t-bone, and grilled artichoke hearts

-Kreation Organic Kafe – One of my favorite places to eat kebabs, bowls, salads and sandwiches (the bread is delicious).
+Kreation Organic Kafe – One of my favorite places to eat kebabs, bowls, salads, and sandwiches (the bread is delicious).
 You have to try one of their juices or smoothies (they are expensive but worth the price).

-El Huarique – We all need a bit of Peruvian food in our life so, get the chaufa, fish ceviche or lomo saltado
+El Huarique – We all need a bit of Peruvian food in our life so, get the chaufa, fish ceviche, or lomo saltado

 Ice Cream and Sweet Treats

 Salt & Straw – This is my number one recommendation to get ice cream in Venice Beach.
-The flavors (and taste) never disappoints.
+The flavors (and taste) never disappoint.
 Be ready to wait in line since the place is super popular

 DK’s Donuts – I am glad I do not live close to this store because my health would suffer horribly.
 I am not a big fan of donuts but the ones in here are addictive

 Bluestone Lane – This small restaurant has an Australian inspired menu and as a result the coffee is excellent.
-Enjoy their flat whites, long black and Aussie lattes
+Enjoy their flat whites, long black, and Aussie lattes

 Love Coffee Bar – Neighborhood cafe serving high-quality coffee from small providers

-Menotti’s Coffee Stop – Nice place to get a latte, chai or cappuccino
+Menotti’s Coffee Stop – Nice place to get a latte, chai, or cappuccino

 In Santa Monica, you can park around the Third Street Promenade area or at the Santa Monica Place multi-level structure.
 If you are only interested in the beachfront attractions, park on or next to the pier.